McSteve7/damilola/content/posts/About Me/index.md

 ---

- Hi, my name is **Damilola**.
+ Hi, my name is Damilola Ajiboye.
 I’m a Product Manager passionate about building user-centric products.

 Before Product Management, I’ve been a web designer, a developer (front-end) and a digital marketer.
 The experiences gotten from these roles have been worthwhile in propelling me to be a better PM.